-Be sure to have a consultation before scheduling any procedure.
-Consider: Are they professional?
+Be sure you know your skin type and have a consultation before scheduling any procedure.
+Ask for their credentials or certification.
 Is the office clean?
-After visiting, talking and observing, do you feel confident going forward?
+Also consider after visiting, talking and observing — do you feel confident going forward?

-You can request a tour of the facilities, including the room where the procedure will take place, and they should discuss whether you will need anesthesia (usually local).
+You can request a tour of the facilities including the room where the procedure will take place.
+Make sure to confirm whether you’ll need anesthesia (usually local).

-There is always a risk of infection when needles are involved.
-This is especially true if non-sterile needles are used.
+There’s always a risk of infection when needles are involved.
+This is especially true if the needles used haven’t been properly sterilized.

-The amount varies by the practitioner and the complexity of the work you are requesting, and because it is cosmetic, it would not be covered by insurance.
+The amount varies by the practitioner and the complexity of the work you’re requesting and because it’s cosmetic, it’s likely not covered by insurance.

-Focus first on finding reputable places before you factor in cost – or perhaps delay or forgo if you don’t find a good fit.
+Focus first on finding reputable places before you factor in cost.
+Also strongly consider to delay or forgo if you don’t find a good fit.

-While the promise of permanent makeup can be appealing, think carefully about this decision, especially if you’re a younger person because areas on the face, such as the eyes, eyebrows, and lips, change over time with age.
+While the promise of permanent makeup can be appealing, you should think carefully about this decision, especially if you’re a younger person.
+Remember that areas on the face (such as the eyes, eyebrows and lips) change over time with age.

-It is also difficult to mimic the appearance of eyebrow hair with tattoo ink, she adds.
+It’s also very difficult to mimic the appearance of eyebrow hair with tattoo ink, she adds.

 You could need multiple treatments, so make sure you talk about this with your practitioner.
 You also may need to touch up the tattoo as pigment fades with time.

 “There’s a reason micropigmentation is considered permanent,” Dr. Khetarpal says.
 “And when it comes to the face you put forward each day to the world, you want to make sure you’ve fully and carefully considered the commitment you’re really making.”